authifyWeb/authifyNow/README.md

 #### Firefox

 * Install from [Mozilla Addons page](https://addons.mozilla.org/en-US/firefox/addon/authifynow/)

+### How to TRUST

+Note: The current version of authifyNow sources data from public domain, whereas in the future data will be managed by the company itself.

 ### How We Verify
 Once you click on the extension , we get accesss to your current URL, and search the URL in the data obtained from the database.
 When there is an exact string match we display the data.
 We only verify the authenticity of the link, and any action communication and interaction between you as the user and the company or organisation is your responsibility.